inductive type, higher inductive type

 a morphism (successor);

-there is a unique morphism such that
+such that for every other diagram there is a unique morphism such that

 By the universal property, the natural numbers object is unique up to isomorphism.

-Note that this definition actually makes sense in any category having finite products.
+Note that this definition actually makes sense in any category having finite products, such as a pretopos.
 However, if is not cartesian closed, then it is better to explicitly assume a stronger version of this definition “with parameters” (which follows automatically when is cartesian closed, such as when is a topos).
-What this amounts to is demanding that not only be a natural numbers object (in the above, unparametrized sense) in , but that also, for each object , this is preserved by the free coalgebra functor into the Kleisli category of the comonad (which may be thought of as the category of maps parametrized by ).
+What this amounts to is demanding that not only be a natural numbers object (in the above, unparametrized sense) in , but that also, for each object , this is preserved by the cofree coalgebra functor into the Kleisli category of the comonad (which may be thought of as the category of maps parametrized by ).
 (Put another way, the finite product structure of gives rise to a canonical self-indexing, and we are demanding the existence of an (unparametrized) NNO within this indexed category, rather than just within the base ).

 For the moment see at inductive type the section Examples - Natural numbers

-In a topos, the natural numbers object is uniquely characterized by the following colimit conditions due to Peter Freyd: a triple is a natural numbers object if and only if
+In a topos, the natural numbers object is uniquely characterized by the following colimit conditions due to Peter Freyd:

 The morphism is an isomorphism;